 Each state has its own system for managing UCC records.
 Depending on where your business is registered, you’ll want to look up the proper database and search parameters necessary for your UCC search.

-Several companies offer UCC searching and filing services.
+Several companies offer UCC searching and filing services as part of comprehensive third-party risk management.
 They can navigate the nuances of state-specific variations and compile the necessary information for you.
 Business Screen can take the entire filing process off your shoulders and ensure compliance with state laws.
 Let us help you with the whole process, from checking name availability to filing documents on your behalf.

 A UCC filing will often contain: